Shattering the Ephemeral Storage Cost Barrier for Data-Intensive Serverless Workflows: Implementation

 \subsubsection{Provider Components Extension}

-We extend the Knative queue proxy~(QP) for object buffering~(\S\ref{sec:autoscaling}).
-QP is a minimal auxiliary provider container, written in Golang.
+We extend the Knative queue proxy~(QP) for object buffering~(\S\ref{sec:serverless_101}).
+QP is an auxiliary provider container.
 It is deployed per function instance and shares the pod with the function server.
 The added logic increases the QP memory footprint by 2MB.

 Because a QP, being a minimal provider container, might be online long before the function server during a cold start, we deploy the following performance optimization.
 We let the QP retrieve the object on behalf of the consumer function server, instead of the consumer SDK, to overlap retrieving the request with booting the function instance.